 Low-mileage drivers can pay less for car insurance, but they may need to look beyond standard car insurance policies to find real discounts.
 Until recently, low-mileage drivers had few opportunities to receive cheaper car insurance quotes.
 With the advent of new technology — and broader changes to the driving habits of many Americans — more car insurance companies are offering opportunities for low-mileage drivers to save money.
 But these opportunities can vary based on your insurance company (and even your location).

 In our guide to car insurance as a low-mileage driver, we'll review some of the best ways to save on car insurance, including simple low mileage discounts, telematics and pay-per-mile car insurance.

 What are the best insurance options for low-mileage drivers?

-Using the profile outlined here, we surveyed eight insurance companies to see which one offered the cheapest premium for low-mileage drivers.
+In researching the top car insurance providers, we found that low-mileage drivers can find the cheapest insurance coverage from USAA and State Farm.
+Using the driver profile from our methodology, we surveyed eight top insurance companies to see which one offered the cheapest premiums for low-mileage drivers.

 |Progressive Snapshot||Average of $130|

 |State Farm Drive Safe & Save||Up to 15%|

 |Nationwide SmartRide||Up to 40%|